 Joel has got a degree in Business Information Technology from the Science and Technology University

 of Malawi.
 He is completing the team of organisational managers in this project.

-Chifundo is in his 3rd year in Information Technology and is currently working as a graphic designer designing business cards, books, poster, … He helps team Kansa with his designing skills.
+Chifundo is in his third year in Information Technology and is currently working as a graphic designer designing business cards, books, posters, … He helps team Kansa with his designing skills.

 MEET THE TEAM: TAGZ

 Tagz wants to distribute energy more efficiently in the health sector and aims to provide automated backup solar energy in hospitals.
 This way, they prevent deaths in hospitals due to insufficient power supplies.